 How to Mentor

-RISE Mentoring training sessions are scheduled throughout January for those interested in volunteering this school year.
+RISE Mentoring training sessions are scheduled throughout January and February for those interested in volunteering this school year.

-All mentors complete a background check and attend training before being matched with a student for the duration of the school year.
+All mentors complete an online application, a background check and attend training before being matched with a student for the duration of the school year.